flengyel/Zettel/README.md

 This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

-For convenience, the template is provided within this README.md, as well as separately within the Zettel repository.
+For convenience, the evaluated Markdown template is provided within this README.md below.
+The unevaluated Markdown template 20211118010533.md is also provided within this repository.

 ---